 Empty trays will be automatically fed to the front.
-When I was at Qatar’s very modern Doha Airport, I’d noticed that empty trays were fed automatically via a smart belt system.
+When I was at Qatar’s very modern Doha Airport few years ago, I’d noticed that empty trays were fed automatically via a smart belt system.
 I was delighted to see that Terminal 4 will implement a similar function!
 Instead of the officers manually returning each unloaded tray to the beginning, now, empty trays will be automatically returned to the start of the line via the belt.
 Very smooth, Changi Airport.

 Since your bags have been screened, feel free to refill your water bottles, or purchase drinks at the duty-free shops to bring up for your flight.
 Awesome right?
-It’s like Stockholm’s Arlanda Airport – there won’t be enclosed boarding gates nor more bag-screening again for each flight.
+It’s like Stockholm’s Arlanda Airport – there won’t be enclosed boarding gates nor additional bag-screening again right before you board.

 | Also read: Top 10 tips for your visit to Stockholm! |

 At many European airports, I’ve seen passengers using QR codes on their phone apps as their boarding pass, or even airline membership cards like Scandinavian Airlines.
 All they had to do was flash the phone or their card to be scanned.
 But there’s always a staff who has to be there to facilitate the boarding process.

 For T4, these machines are placed right before the boarding doors that lead to your plane.
 You won’t need to show your passport again here.
 Simply scan your boarding pass paper and the machine will also authenticate your face again.
 I’m not sure if airline agents will still be here.
 Maybe yes maybe no!